 About the Award

-This award was set up in 2016 by the Costume Society following a bequest from the estate of the late Elizabeth Hammond (1926-2011) a founder member of the Costume Society and a former Trustee.
+This award was set up in 2016 by the Costume Society following a bequest from the estate of the late Elizabeth Hammond (1926-2011) a founder member of the Society and a former Trustee.
 She was a graduate of the Royal College of Art, a teacher, embroiderer, artist and a collector of costume.
 Significant pieces in her collection were conserved and loaned for public display.
-The award is administered by the Daphne Bullard, Kathy Callow and Elizabeth Hammond Association.
-Charity no 11663336.
+The award is administered by the Association on behalf of the Costume Society.

 To be eligible to apply for a grant you must be an accredited museum or working towards accreditation.

 The applicant should be someone within the museum with direct management responsibility for the work proposed by the award application.
 The seconder/moderator should be a senior person within the institution with responsibility for the work area of the project.
 S/he will be able to provide a supporting statement with an overview of the significance of the project to the organization.

 What kind of projects are eligible?

 Projects should ideally result in increased public access to the object, for example, through display, access to stored collections, publication or other forms of information such as digitized images, websites etc.

 Conservation costs for loan items will be considered, where the object(s) in question belongs to another museum that also meets the criteria for this grant or the item(s) is on permanent loan to the applicant museum.